SohelMallik/Task-Management-System-Django/README.md

 ### For Administrators

-Administrators can access the Django Admin Panel to:
+Administrators can access the Django Admin panel to:

 * Manage users
 * Manage tasks